0n0n0m0uz/Amazon_Market_Research_Network_Graph/README.md

 # Overview

 With any publicly available dataset of this size comes many data quality issues to deal with.
 This means there are many manual steps to take to get a clean, duplicate free, base case for futher analysis.
-By following the steps outlined, you will be able to analyze and product categrory available on:
+By following the steps outlined in the python notebooks, you will be able to analyze and product categrory available on:
 [Amazon review data](http://deepyeti.ucsd.edu/jianmo/amazon/index.html)

 ***